 Handling unfair practices

-If you are renting in a house or apartment and suspect that your landlord is overcharging you, the first step is to ask them how they’re are calculating the figures.
-If they refuse to comply, if there is a discrepancy between figures or if the matter cannot be resolved in general, there is help available.
-You should visit Citizens Information for further details.
+If you are renting in a house or apartment and suspect that your landlord is overcharging you, the first step is to ask them how they’re are calculating your energy usage or ask to see the bills.

 What you are charged for